alezkv/unfork-with-argocd/README.md

 # unfork-with-argocd
-This repo is an article companio for alezkv.pro/blog/unfork-with-argocd/
+This repo is an article companion for [alezkv.pro/blog/unfork-with-argocd/](alezkv.pro/blog/unfork-with-argocd/)